 Street Outreach Services that engage individuals who are experiencing mental illnesses and are homeless or living in shelters.
 City of Hamilton Mental Health and Street Outreach staff work in the community at many locations.
 This team helps pers

 Provides non-medical residential withdrawal management, 24-hour telephone crisis support, early treatment groups, a taking steps group, day and residential treatment, and aftercare for women with substance use issues.
 Part of the Shelter Health N

 Harm reduction and managed alcohol program for women and men experiencing homelessness, addiction and serious health problems.
 Up-front discharge planning for effective transition to the community.
-Offering care for health and emotional needs, residential and outpatient services.
+Offering care for health and emotional needs, r

 Programs, usually with religious affiliations, that provide temporary shelter (generally in dormitory-style facilities with very little privacy) for homeless people in the community.
 Most missions have minimal support services and strictly enforced house rules including curfews, mandatory attendance at religious services, and required participation in daily housework or other assigned chores.